mviereck/x11docker/README.md

 ![x11docker-gui security screenshot](/../screenshots/x11docker-security.png?raw=true "Optional Title")

 #Hardware accelerated OpenGL rendering
 Software accelerated OpenGL is available in all provided X servers.
 The image needs an OpenGL implementation to profit from it.
 The easiest way to achieve this is to install package `mesa-utils` in your image.
+Some applications need package `x11-utils` to be installed in image, too.

 Immediate GPU hardware acceleration with option `--gpu` is quite fast and secure to use with a core second X server.
 As for now, it works with options `--X11` and `--hostdisplay` only.
 It can get additional speed-up with insecure option `--ipc`.